python/cpython/Doc/install/index.rst

 :file:`{prefix}` and :file:`{exec-prefix}` stand for the directories that Python is installed to, and where it finds its libraries at run-time.
-They are always the same under Windows, and very often the same under Unix and Mac OS X.  You can find out what your Python installation uses for :file:`{prefix}` and :file:`{exec-prefix}` by running Python in interactive mode and typing a few simple commands.
+They are always the same under Windows, and very often the same under Unix and macOS.
+You can find out what your Python installation uses for :file:`{prefix}` and :file:`{exec-prefix}` by running Python in interactive mode and typing a few simple commands.
 Under Unix, just type ``python`` at the shell prompt.
 Under